hyoshioka0128/windowsserverdocs.ja-jp/WindowsServerDocs/identity/ad-ds/deploy/Schema-Updates.md

 objectClass: attributeSchema
 cn: ms-DS-Maximum-Registration-Inactivity-Period
 adminDisplayName: ms-DS-Maximum-Registration-Inactivity-Period
-adminDescription: The maximum ammount of days used to detect inactivty of registration objects.
+adminDescription: The maximum amount of days used to detect inactivty of registration objects.
 ldapDisplayName: msDS-MaximumRegistrationInactivityPeriod
 attributeId: 1.2.840.113556.1.4.2242
 omSyntax: 2